BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/check-a-portal-is-relevant.md

 <details>
 <summary>Essential components</summary>
 <br>
-[Brief description and a list of the most relevant components/information for this task]

 Below is a checklist of components/information that are relevant for this task.

 These components can be arranged in many ways, but the ones with highest relevance should be the most visible/accessible.